SRAM vs DRAM | Which Memory Type Is Better?

 What is SRAM and DRAM?

-SRAM or (Static Random-Access Memory) and DRAM or (Dynamic Random-Access Memory) are two widely used memory types in computer systems.
+SRAM (Static Random-Access Memory) and DRAM (Dynamic Random-Access Memory) are two widely used memory types in computer systems.
 SRAM is faster, doesn’t need refreshing, and is used for cache memory, while DRAM is slower, needs constant refreshing, and is used as main RAM.
 SRAM is more expensive but improves speed, whereas DRAM is cheaper and stores more data.
 Both work together to keep your computer running smoothly.

-What is the Difference Between SRAM and DRAM?
+What is the Difference between SRAM and DRAM?

 The main difference between SRAM and DRAM is speed and usage.
 SRAM is faster, doesn’t need refreshing, and is used for cache memory, while DRAM is slower, requires constant refreshing, and is used as main RAM.
 SRAM is expensive but boosts speed, whereas DRAM is cheaper and offers more storage.